The Radial Action from Probe Amplitudes to All Orders: Acknowledgements

 \section{Acknowledgements}

-We thank Yu-tin Huang for many helpful discussions, and also the Galileo Galilei Institute for Theoretical Physics (GGI) for hosting a workshop, conference and training week on ``Gravitational scattering, inspiral, and radiation'' which informed and enriched our work.
+We thank Yu-tin Huang for many helpful discussions, Mao Zeng for insightful and encouraging correspondence, and Andr\'es Luna for reading our manuscript and pointing out a clerical error in a key formula.
+We thank the Galileo Galilei Institute for Theoretical Physics (GGI) for hosting a workshop, conference and training week on ``Gravitational scattering, inspiral, and radiation'' which informed and enriched our work.
 DOC is supported by the STFC grant ST/P0000630/1.
 OT is supported in part by the DOE under grant DE-AC02-05CH11231.